Time-Optimal and Energy-Efficient Deterministic Consensus: Binary Consensus

 \section{Binary Consensus}

-In this section, we show how to improve over the energy complexity bounds obtained in Section~\ref{sec:multi}, by restricting the domain of the input values to a single bit, while keeping the optimal time complexity of $f+1$ rounds.
-Recall that, in Algorithm~\ref{alg:multi}, the energy complexity was dominated by the number of committees that each player is a member of, which in turn depends on the size of the individual committees, i.e., $f+1$.
+In this section, we show how to improve over the energy complexity bounds obtained in Section \ref{sec:multi}, by restricting the domain of the input values to a single bit, while keeping the optimal time complexity of $f+1$ rounds.
+Recall that, in Algorithm \ref{alg:multi}, the energy complexity was dominated by the number of committees that each player is a member of, which in turn depends on the size of the individual committees, i.e., $f+1$.
 Here, we explore the natural strategy of reducing the committee size to achieve a lower energy complexity.
 While conceptually simple, having smaller committees entails that we can no longer rely on each committee having at least one alive member, requiring a player to spread its value among multiple committees instead.
-We compensate for this lack of information spreading across committees by making players aware of decisive information, some relay who keep spreading the decisive information to further committees.
+Moreover, it might create an opening for the adversary to strategically crash players, one at each round, such that eventually a round is reached where all the members of a committee (or in general all the players that should receive messages) have already crashed.
+This allows the adversary to abstain from crashing during that particular round without any player receiving new information, which makes it impossible for the algorithm to terminate after $f+1$ rounds.
+We compensate for this lack of information spreading across committees by using players aware of decisive information (here, players holding 1) as propagating units for further committees.
 Assume players may choose 1 over 0 when they have the choice (i.e., they know at least 1 player holds each of those values as their initial value).
 This situation allows a player to know that everyone may decide 1 when he receives the value, and/or he will crash before the end of the procedure.